-For 2014 our Island Hopping weeks are now fully booked.
+For 2014 our Island Hopping weeks please see our latest update.

 Why not get a group of your friends together and we'll run your own Island Hopping week?